codewarnab/random-password-generator/README.md

 ## Credits

-This project was created by [Arnab Mondal].
+This project was created by [Arnab Mondal](https://github.com/codewarnab).